Skip to main content

 Q: What type of presentation categories does the OWRC offer?

-A: There are 3 presentation categories: the standard oral presentation (15 minutes including time for Q&A), the poster presentation (poster session held on November 29) and the new lighting talk – a 5-minute oral presentation with an enforced time limit.
+A: There are 3 presentation categories: the standard oral presentation (15 minutes including time for Q&A), the poster presentation (poster session held on November 19) and the lightning talk – a 5-minute oral presentation with an enforced time limit.

 Q: Who is the audience?